Promissory Notes: Negotiable Instruments Containing Express Terms Regarding Repayment | Lynxs Paralegal

 The Law

 The Bills of Exchange Act, R.S.C.
 1985, c.
-B-4, governs financial instruments such as currency, cheques, among other things, and defines a promissory note as:
+B-4, addresses promissory notes as a form of financial instrument, along with currency, cheques, among other things, and specifically defines a promissory note as:

 176 (1) A promissory note is an unconditional promise in writing made by one person to another person, signed by the maker, engaging to pay, on demand or at a fixed or determinable future time, a sum certain in money to, or to the order of, a specified person or to bearer.